beanumber/etl/cran-comments.md

 ## Reverse dependencies

-`macleish` is the only reverse dependency, and it is checked.
+`macleish` is the only reverse dependency, and it has been checked.

 --